 If the fault is a broken connection in your home, a technician should come to your home to fix the problem.
 Call the technical support number of your Internet provider and they will generate a ticket to solve your problem.

 Similarly, if the modem is failing, your provider will replace the faulty device.
-Your gateway IP 192.168.0.1
+Your gateway IP 192.168.0.1 could change after replacement.

 Admin panel is out of 192.168.0.1

 If your modem has a different brand than the ones we listed at the beginning, the IP address to access your administration panel is not 192.168.0.1, you must verify the IP address of your router settings with your internet provider ISP.
 Some of the most common internet providers for Mexico are Izzi, Telmex, Dish, VeTV or Blue Telecom.